The women guerilla fighters of DR Congo | DW | 08.03.2021

 Militia leader Mbura says he controls about 20 villages, but the fighters say they haven't seen UN soldiers in years.
 "They don't dare come here."
 In general, the rebels think little of the UN soldiers here.
 "They couldn't protect our wives and daughters from the FDLR either."

-The United Nations estimates that armed militias killed more than 2,000 people, and more than 5.5 million were displaced in three eastern Congolese provinces last year.
+The United Nations estimates that armed militias killed more than 2,000 people and that more than 5.5 million were displaced in three eastern Congolese provinces last year.
 DR Congo is the African country with the most internally displaced people.

 Faida is grateful to the militia leader for taking her in.
 For her, the group offered more than a chance to avenge her family's killers — it was her only chance to survive.
 Through them, she had a sense of security again, self-determination, and most importantly, she and her children got food regularly.